Evening & Short Course Programme - Booking

 Classics

-SC01 Introduction to Greek Art and Architecture
+SC11 Introduction to Roman Art and Architecture

-SC02 Introduction to Greek History
+SC12 Introduction to Roman History

 What is myth?
 How do myths deal with fundamental human concerns about who we are and the world we live in?
-This module is an introduction to the major myths of the classical world using the full range of primary source material: literary, artistic and archaeological.
+What is the relationship between myth and religion?
+Why did the Greeks and Romans worship many gods, believe in oracles, or perform animal sacrifice?
+This lecture-only module is an introduction to the major myths and religions of the classical world using the full range of primary source material: literary, artistic and archaeological.
 It explores the functions of myth within society and the various theories of myth.
-The key themes of the module will include creation myths in the wider context of Near Eastern mythology, the character of the Olympian gods, heroes and their monstrous opponents, divine-human relations, and the major mythic cycles of the Trojan war, and the Atreus and Theban sagas.
+The first half of the course will focus on themes such as the creation of myths in the wider context of Near Eastern mythology, the character of the Olympian gods, heroes and their monstrous opponents, divine-human relations, and the major mythic cycles of the Trojan war, and the Atreus and Theban sagas.
+The second half of the course will explore the nature of Greek and Roman religion in its social context.
+It considers key elements of ritual action: sacrifice, rites of passage, festivals, as well as the diverse ancient beliefs on death and the afterlife and the role of mystery religions.
+This lecture-only course will be illustrated.

 History Of Art And Architecture

-This module offers a survey of architecture up to the end of seventeenth century, with a focus primarily, although not exclusively, on the Western world.
-It introduces the critical analysis of buildings and the spaces that they occupy considering issues of style, function and technical innovation.
-Architecture is considered in the context of influential factors such as historical period, geographic location, inter-cultural influences and the prevailing social, political and religious environments.
+This lecture-only module offers a survey of Western architecture from c.1520.
+It provides an introduction to the critical analysis of building types.
+The module considers such matters as issues of style, the functions architecture, as well as the range of technical methods employed by architects in the context of influential factors such as historical period, geographic location, and the prevailing social, political and religious environments.

 History